YourLocalKnight/Infinity-Finder/README.md

 # Bedrock-Repeater
-A simple tool used to strictly find different variants of infinitely repeating seeds.
+This is a small and miniature repository primarily used to search for infinitely repeating seeds for Minecraft: Bedrock Edition 1.18+.